 The geometry is quite good: hardly a slight barrel distortion effect.
 This is usually not a concern on 85mm lenses.
 Chromatic aberrations (if any) are inconspicuous enough to appear invisible.

-Of course, there is a lot of vignetting in the corners at the widest opening, but it is quite clear all the same.
-The vignetting (which is easy to correct in post-processing) gradually fades and disappears completely at f/5.6.
+Of course, there is a lot of vignetting in the corners at the widest opening, but it is pretty clear all the same.
+The vignetting (which is easy to correct in post-processing) gradually fades and disappears entirely at f/5.6.

-Considering the quality of this sharpness: to make the landscape I will tend to prefer the resolution of 30 mega pixel of the EOS R (above) in order to exploit the sharpness of the lens, preferably to the 20 Mpix of the ‘EOS R6.
+Considering the quality of this sharpness: to make the landscape, I will prefer the resolution of 30 megapixels of the EOS R (above) to exploit the lens's sharpness, preferably to the 20 Mpix of the 'EOS R6.
 This is because I know how to control my minimum speed and deal with the non-stabilization of the sensor on the EOS R.

-And because I also know how to overcome the small ergonomic flaws of the EOS R ( Test of the Canon EOS R and the RF 35 mm f/1.8 IS).
-I recall in passing that I have personalized the keys, for example: the Exposure Memorization key allows me to change ISO.
-And the AF / On key allows me to alternate On-Shoot and AI-Servo Modes.
-However, I would recommend all beginners to prefer the EOS R6 (for its exemplary ergonomics), rather than the EOS R.
+And because I also know how to overcome the minor ergonomic flaws of the EOS R. I recall in passing that I have personalized the keys; for example, the Exposure Memorization key allows me to change ISO.
+And the AF/On key will enable me to alternate On-Shoot and AI-Servo Modes.
+However, I would recommend all beginners to prefer the EOS R6 (for its exemplary ergonomics) rather than the EOS R.

 No Correction of Vignetting in the Box

-What I don’t find annoying, as I work in RAW.
-However, those who film, or work in JPEG will prefer a Canon model, in order to benefit from these improvements “in camera”.
+What I don't find annoying, as I work in RAW.
+However, those who film, or work in JPEG, will prefer a Canon model to benefit from these improvements in camera.

-You can see below on the first 4 images: that the presence of the Samyang RF 85mm f/1.4 AF is well detected by the EOS R6.
+You can see below on the first four images: that the EOS R6 well detects the presence of the Samyang RF 85mm f/1.4 AF.
 But that image corrections are not available to that.

 A Minimum Focusing Distance of 90 cm

-The average focusing distance of 90 cm, would perhaps be the small weak point of this lens.
-Especially for photographers who appreciate very tight portraits.
-Cutting off heads is moreover something that I am often criticized for, but I am not shocked (well each his style).
+The average focusing distance of 90 cm would perhaps be the small weak point of this lens, especially for photographers who appreciate very tight portraits.
+I am often criticized for cutting off heads, but I am not shocked (well, each his style).

-It will therefore be necessary to do with these 90 cm which frustrate me a little (without being prohibitive).
-But in any case nothing prevents to crop your images afterwards.
-If you want a higher magnification, then it will certainly be necessary try the Canon RF 85mm f/2 Macro IS STM, which is offered at the same very low price.
-This Canon 85mm only opens at f/2 (note that it is also 14% lighter than the Samyang: with only 500 gram).
-Logically: at 90 cm from your subject it will therefore produce less bokeh at f/2 than the Samyang at f/1.4.
-But it will probably produce a lot more, as soon as you get closer to your subject, up to 35cm for the Canon RF 85mm f/2 IS STM.
+Therefore, it will be necessary to do with these 90 cms, which frustrate me a little (without being prohibitive).
+But in any case, nothing prevents cropping your images afterward.
+If you want a higher magnification, it will undoubtedly be necessary to try the Canon RF 85mm f/2 Macro IS STM offered at the same meager price.
+Logically: at 90 cm from your subject, it will produce less bokeh at f/2 than the Samyang at f/1.4.

-I have personally compared with my Canon EF 85mm f/1.4 L IS USM, which has a focus distance of 85cm (which was already 10cm better than the 85mm f/1.2 L USM II).
-Well: these 5 small centimeters, it’s not a big difference on paper.
+I have personally compared my Canon EF 85mm f/1.4 L IS USM, a focus distance of 85cm (which was already 10cm better than the 85mm f/1.2 L USM II).
+Well: these five small centimeters, it's not a big difference on paper.
 But you can feel it a bit when you shoot it, so I let you imagine if the focus distance drops to only 35 cm.

 Aperture f/1.4 VS f/4

-The AF system of this Samyang is rather fast, ultra precise and very quiet, which makes it really pleasant to use.
-The AF works perfectly with the eye detection and tracking system of the Canon EOS R and EOS R6 with which I tested and it’s pretty great for portrait lenses.
+The AF system of this Samyang is relatively fast, ultra-precise, and very quiet, which makes it pleasant to use.
+The AF works perfectly with the eye detection and tracking system of the Canon EOS R and EOS R6 with which I tested, and it's pretty great for portrait lenses.
 We do not have the impression that this is a lens of another brand.
-What a long way Samyang has come since that time when they only produced manual focus lenses.
+What a long way Samyang had come since that time when they only produced manual focus lenses.

-Bokeh galore, sharpness more than enough, a weight and a size contained, a reasonable budget and an efficient autofocus: for most photographers this is the program of an excellent lens.
+Bokeh galore, sharpness more than enough, a weight and a size contained a reasonable budget, and efficient autofocus: this is the program of an excellent lens for most photographers.
 And for me too.

-We will therefore easily forgive the Samyang 85 mm: a minimum focusing distance not exciting, a strong vignetting at large aperture (which is very easy to correct if necessary) and a certain sensitivity to Flare in the face of the sun (is it really? a defect?
-It is even sought after by some).
+We will therefore easily forgive the Samyang 85 mm: a minimum focusing distance not exciting, a strong vignetting at the large aperture (which is very easy to correct if necessary), and a particular sensitivity to Flare in the face of the sun (is it really? a defect?
+Some even seek after it).

 For owners of EOS R or RP (the first generations without a stabilized sensor), it will be more difficult to ignore the lack of stabilization in the lens.
-Although: with a little method and know-how, we will always get by.
-If you are more of a beginner and do not have sensor stabilization (EOS R or RP): then the Canon Rf 85 mm f/2 IS STM will tempt you, because it is stabilized.
+Although: with a bit of method and know-how, we will always get by.
+If you are more of a beginner and do not have sensor stabilization (EOS R or RP): then the Canon Rf 85 mm f/2 IS STM will tempt you because it is stabilized.

-It is true that we do not yet have a very wide choice of “cheap” fixed objectives so far.
-Certainly on the entry-level zoom side, we are a little more spoiled with two RF 24-105 mm and one RF 24-240 mm… But often the amateurs of fixed focal lengths will be forced to use EF lenses, mounted on the EF / RF adapter ring… Except for the 85 mm.
+We do not yet have an extensive choice of "cheap" fixed objectives so far.
+Indeed, we are a little more spoiled on the entry-level zoom side with two RF 24-105 mm and one RF 24-240 mm… But often, the amateurs of fixed focal lengths will be forced to use EF lenses mounted on the EF / RF adapter ring… Except for the 85 mm.

 - Aesthetic design